-Goal To reconsider the vote on the main motion.
+- Goal To reconsider the vote on the main motion. - Rule Needs to be moved and seconded.
 Debatable.
 Mover must have voted with prevailing side.
 Majority vote required.
 Table, close debate motions apply.
 If motion succeeds, original motion comes back, is re-debated and voted on again.